-He has more than 8 years experience in the management and operation of the farm.
+He has more than 9 years experience in the management and operation of the farm.
 He is familiar with Arowana's & Stingray's environmental and ecology requirements, feeding dispositions and breeding pattern.

-Ms Lim Choon Hong, aged 42, female, has been the Sales Manager of Xian Leng that involved in the ornamental fish industry since year 1998.
+Ms Lim Choon Hong, aged 42, female, is currently the Sales Manager of Xian Leng that involved in the ornamental fish industry.

-Over the last 19 years, she has been actively involved in the trading of ornamental fishes and aquarium accessories including feed and medication.
+Over the last 20 years, she has been actively involved in the trading of ornamental fishes and aquarium accessories including feed and medication.
 Currently, she is leading on the marketing and sales functions, handling day to day retail and wholesale operation.